 Potential Follow-up: Would any of those keep you from buying, despite finding a better solution?

 We have to give credit where it’s due.
-John Barrows wrote a piece for Sales Hacker and included this question (among others)—and it’s genius.
+John Barrows wrote a piece for Sales Hacker and included this consultative selling questions (among others)—and it’s genius.

 Potential Follow-up: Seriously, just let me know if you’re not interested—ok?